netdata/go.d.plugin/modules/energid/README.md

 learn_rel_path: "Integrations/Monitor/Remotes/Devices"
 -->

-# Energi Core Wallet monitoring with Netdata
+# Energi Core Wallet collector

 This module monitors one or more `Energi Core Wallet` instances, depending on your configuration.